Container Security

 Hands-on examples

-- Do you really need a runtime?
+- (coming soon) Do you really need a runtime?

 This is part of a series put together from client-facing conversations, conference talks, workshops, and more over the past 10 years of asking folks to stop doing silly things in containers.
 Many slides were taken from my talk at BSides Boulder 2025 and the hands-on exercises from my workshop at AppSec Village @ DEF CON 33 .